sarghik/sarghik.github.io/README.md

 Technical Challenges and Solutions:
 - Considering that I am just beginning the building aspect of the project, most of the obstacles I encountered relate to SolidWorks and simply determining how to initiate the project.
-In SolidWorks, I learned how to use new features such as the center circle line.
+In SolidWorks, I learned how to use new features such as the circular sketch pattern which helps create copies of and mirror a sketch entity.

+Skills:
+- SolidWorks
+- 3D Printing
+- Iterative Design

 SolidWorks Progress: